Bringing Joy, Energy & Wellness through Laughter!

 So, if you work in Human Resources and you recognize the importance of making the workplace a friendly, joyful environment, I’d love the opportunity to discuss running a bespoke Laughter Yoga session for your staff.

-The chart below demonstrates the effectiveness of Laughter Yoga sessions with 7 groups and a total of 43 participants from January to December 2024:
+This chart demonstrates the effectiveness of Laughter Yoga sessions with 7 groups and a total of 43 participants from January to December 2024:

 Delivering Laughter Yoga sessions in the work places has resulted in significant benefits